danielpalme/ReportGenerator/src/Readme.txt

     * New: Issue #131: Linked method metric names to code location
     * New: Improved Latex and XML reports
     * New: Added Coberatura as output format
+    * New: Issue #141: Compare with historic coverage
     * Fix: Issue #127: Fixed coverage calculation for NCover
     * Fix: Issue #133: Empty Risk Hotspots section when no risk hotspot exists
     * Fix: Issue #135: Handling of NaN in metrics of Cobertura files